Hyundai ad arm Innocean readies IPO in push for global business

 South Korea's roughly $9 billion advertising market is dominated by affiliates of family-controlled conglomerates, or chaebol, that handle in-house business, including Cheil, Innocean, the LG Group's HS Ad and the Lotte Group's Daehong Communications Inc.

-Innocean chose Woori Investment & Securities, Deutsche Bank, Citigroup and Daewoo Securities to advise on the IPO, two sources with direct knowledge said.
-The sources declined to be identified because Innocean has not made an official announcement.

-Innocean is eyeing a potential listing in 2015, a company spokeswoman said.
+It is expected to pick investment bankers to manage its IPO within the week, ahead of a listing potentially in 2015, a company spokeswoman said.

 "The local market is saturated.
 Innocean plans to use the IPO to bolster transparency and credibility in order to become one of the top global agencies," she said.